xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 ### 5. Analysis

 5.1 Original BridgePoint MASL Parser Implementation
-5.1.1  In the original (current) implementation, the xText tooling is restricted to only look for MASL to parse and validate under the `models/` folder of the project.
+5.1.1  In the original (current) implementation, the Xtext tooling is restricted to only look for MASL to parse and validate under the `models/` folder of the project.
 5.1.2  This restriction in the MASL parser is implemented in commits